-Types of Gateways Exclusive Splitting: only one outgoing paths can be taken when the process is performed, depending on the evaluation of Sequence Flow conditions (decision) Core Gateways Merging: Control flow of any incoming path is passed Exclusive through Splitting: the path that is taken depends on the Event Event occurrence of a specified event Merging: Flow of any incoming path is passed through Parallel Splitting: all outgoing paths are taken.
-Parallel Merging: the Gateway waits for all incoming paths (synchronization) Splitting: one to all of the outgoing paths are taken Inclusive Advanced Gateways depending on the evaluation of all Sequence Flow conditions.
-Inclusive Meraing: Flow of incoming path is passed through Complex Splitting: one to all of the outgoing paths are taken depending on the evaluation os single Gateway Complex condition Merging: Flow of incoming path is passed through depending on evaluaion of a single Gateway condition Complex Gateways provide a way for the modeler to specify (program) any behaviour
+Core Gateways Exclusive Exclusive Splitting: only one outgoing paths can be taken when the process is performed, depending on the evaluation of Sequence Flow conditions (decision) Merging : Control flow of any incoming path is passed through Event Event Splitting : the path that is taken depends on the occurence of a specified event Merging : Flow of any incoming path is passed through Parallel Parallel Splitting : all outgoing paths are taken.
+Merging : the Gateway waits for all incoming paths (synchronization) Advanced Gatewavs Inclusive Splitting: one to all of the outgoing paths are taken depending on the evaluation of all Sequence Flow conditions.
+Merging: Flow of incoming path is passed through Complex Complex Splitting: one to all of the outgoing paths are taken depending on the evaluation os single Gateway condition Merging: Flow of incoming path is passed through depending on evaluaion of a single Gateway condtion Complex Gateways provide a way for the modeler to specify (program) any behaviour